vboyev-MSFT/defender-docs/exposure-management/exposure-insights-overview.md

 - **Metric removed** - The metric is no longer relevant for that specific initiative.
 For instance, if a better suggestion is introduced or it becomes irrelevant.
 - **Metric depreciated** - The metric is removed globally.

 Selecting the metric that changed provides more details about the change.
 For instance, it might display the new weight of a property change, and the number of affected assets before and after the change.
-It also offers a dropdown for changes to exposed assets, displaying up to the top 100 assets and indicating whether the asset was added or removed.
+It also offers a dropdown for changes to exposed assets, displaying up to the top 100 assets and indicating whether the asset exposure was added or removed.

 :::image type="content" source="media/exposure-insights-overview/Initiatives-history-updated.png" alt-text="Screenshot of initiative history side panel" lightbox="media/exposure-insights-overview/Initiatives-history-updated.png":::